zeroasiccorp/sbtest/README.md

 # sbtest

-This repo contains a Dockerfile specifying an image with Verible, Verilator (v5.018), Icarus Verilog (v12.0), and RISC-V tools (2023.01.04) preinstalled.
+This repo contains a Dockerfile specifying an image with Verible, Verilator (v5.018), and Icarus Verilog (v12.0) preinstalled.

 The image can be built and released through GitHub Actions by pushing a tag starting with `v`.
 For example, if you want to build and release version 0.1.2 of this image: